How to Make Creamy Orecchiette With Spring Onions, Fennel, and Bacon

 The sauce for this simple pasta dish is inspired by French soubise, a rich purée of cooked onions and cream.
 This version uses spring onions and fennel that are quickly softened with the help of a little baking soda for easy blending.
 Smoky American-style bacon and Parmigiano-Reggiano add savory depth to the sauce, which is punched up with a healthy amount of black pepper.
 Green food doesn't have to be health food.

-- 1 pound (450g) spring onions, trimmed, white and green parts divided and thinly sliced (see note)
+1 pound (450g) spring onions, trimmed, white and green parts divided and thinly sliced (see notes)

 In a large, straight-sided sauté pan or Dutch oven, cook bacon over medium-low heat, turning occasionally, until meaty parts are crisp and fatty parts are tender, 8 to 10 minutes.
 Using tongs, transfer bacon to a cutting board and reserve rendered bacon fat in the pan.
 Cut bacon crosswise into 3/4-inch pieces; set aside.

 Return pan to stovetop and increase heat to medium-high.
 Add white and light green spring onion parts, fennel, and water, season with salt and cook, stirring frequently with a rubber spatula, until vegetables just begin to soften, about 5 minutes.
 Add baking soda, stir to combine, and continue to cook until vegetables are very soft and beginning to break down, about 8 minutes longer.

 Add remaining green parts of spring onions.
 Cook until well-incorporated with vegetable mixture and just beginning to soften, about 3 minutes.
 Add cream, bring to a simmer, and cook until mixture is slightly thickened, about 2 minutes.